How to Build a Mobile App For Retail Business?

 Let me start with numbers.
 The research by Apptentive shows that 88% of customers use retail apps.
 Moreover, most consumers use them for online shopping.
 Thus, for instance, Alibaba gets the most revenue from the mobile customers.

 It’s pretty obvious that loyalty programs, improvement of the in-store & online experience and increased conversion rates also positively influence your sales.
-Keep this in mind, we will come to this a bit later.
+This is the most obvious reason to build a mobile app for retail business.

 № 3.
 Stay competitive!